Showing 1 - 1 OF 1

 New Parent Support Program

 The Marine Corps Air Station Yuma New Parent Support Program offers support and education to expectant parents and parents of children under the age of 6 regardless of whether this is the couple’s first child.
-Services provided by NPSP include in-home visitation, interactive play groups, a variety of parenting classes and the ability to provide parents with referrals to other resources.
+Services provided by NPSP include in-home visitation, interactive play groups, a variety of parenting workshops and the ability to provide parents with referrals to other resources.
 The program encourages parents to learn and grow with the goals of enjoying their role and feeling more confident.
 The confidential services also offer the opportunity to express concerns to and have questions answered by the staff.
-NPSP staff is comprised of licensed social workers, counselors, and registered nurses.
+NPSP staff is comprised of registered nurses and/or licensed mental health providers.
 Participation is voluntary and available to families who live on and off the installation.
 Being a parent is tough, NPSP is here to help.

 Baby Boot Camp

 Fun and interactive workshop for parents to prepare for the first three months of the baby being home.
 In this workshop, parenthood topics, attachment and bonding, SIDS, shaken baby syndrome, calming the baby, community resources, self-care, newborn care, and more are discussed.

 Play based group for families who have a child in the 0-18 month age range.
 Come and learn to play with your children, meet other parents, build your support group, and receive education on parenting experiences.
 Each week will cover a different topic and gives a new chance to ask all your parenting questions.

 Home visits allow service members and spouses to receive help with their concerns as a parent or parent-to-be in the privacy of their own home.
 Home visitors provide individualized family support based on the unique needs of each family.
 Topics discussed may include, but are not limited to developmental assessment, home safety, how to care for your baby, feeding, toilet training, sibling adjustment, developing a routine and positive discipline.